 This looked like an almost complete complex.
 The exquisite architecture was almost still complete.
 Many of the lintels were in excellent condition, so were the nagas.

 The temperature was too hot for my parents.
 They were both 77 years old.
-They for most of our tour stayed in the shade.
+They for most of our tour they stayed in the shade.
 Both were not too clever on their legs.
 We had purchased a wheelchair for my mum.
 My dad reluctantly walked around before either the temperature got too much for him or before his legs began to ache.

 I took my photographs, as usual, trying to get a fantastic viewpoint.
 The Allee Processionelle was excellent and so was the Escalier inferieur.
 Thailand had really done a grand job attempting to preserve these ruins as they had done.
-I just hoped they’d used the correct methods in doing so.

 The Prasat Muang Tam